How to Get Rid of Skunks Using Natural Home Remedies

 3. Set up Motion-Detecting Lights

 You can try scaring the skunks off by setting up some motion-detecting lights around the yard.
 Not all skunks will run away but some of them may be scared off by the sudden flash of light that’s shined in their direction.
-This method is useful if the skunks aren’t the only visitors to your yard at night.
+This method is very useful if the skunks aren’t the only visitors to your yard at night.
+It could also be effective for chasing away deer for example.

 4. Keep Your Yard Clear of Debris